bolducke/bolducke.github.io/_posts/2023-05-28-design_takeaway_ecsarchetype.md

 There is no unique way to represent an ECS system.
 In practice, however, there is two mainstream way.
 You can separate each likable entity with a common archetype or trait each component individually.
 In the former case, you have a pool of components for every archetype.
 In the latter case, your components are all share in a common pool.

-Personally, I separate each pool statiscally for ease of use based on their archetype to make it easier to process them because as mentioned in the Open/Close Mindset, I should be well aware of the intended usage.
-However, this approach make it harder to add personalized components for a specific entity.
-It can felt short if you need customization.
-Using a Common Pool for every component is probably better in those cases.
+Personally, I separate each pool statiscally to make it easier to process them because it is common to apply logic based on specific type that share common components, but behave differently.
+However, It make it harder to add "custom" information to one entity.
+It's hard to say if I should change my way of thinking or use a common pool so that it is easier to add components dynamically.

-### Breakdown: Subtype Polymorphism & Archetype Design
+## Breakdown: Subtype Polymorphism & Archetype Design

-I try to find an alternative way of programing stepping away from Subtype Polymorphism & OOP.
-If you try to apply them religiously, you often fell in an over-abstraction layer which slow down significatly the project.
-Data-Oriented/ECS tend to be better for close-set problem at least for me.
-If you don't require your solution to be used in unexpected context, why should you overcomplicate your design to fit such need?
-This is a very profound and interesting subject and I am just beginning to form an opinion of my own, so don't take this too seriously.
+Before this experiment, I always went for OOP without truly thinking about why I was using OOP in the first place.
+I try something differently.
+I was always finding myself in this over-abstraction hole and was heavily slowdown.
+Anyway, this is a very profound and interesting subject and I am just beginning to form an opinion of my own.
+I present two simple showcase highlighting the main difference between those two approaches.

 #### Subtype Polymorphism